haturatu/cuckooget/README.md

 I feel sad about disappearing websites, and I’m thinking of ways to save them even faster.
 Websites are our memories.

+Furthermore, with the `-w` option, you can set higher priorities based on the URL.
+I don't think other website mirroring software has this feature.
 ## Install
 deps
 ```